 Soon after transferring to California State University, Northridge Neftali’s continuous impact as a SHPE member was reflected in various leadership positions within SHPE CSUN’s membership.
 While at CSUN Neftali Aguilera’s leadership skills were reflected on his senior design project where he led his team develop alternative energy solutions for the University.
 As a result his senior project was showcased at the state capitol where it took top honors and won a state award for best practice.
 Culminating his senior year Neftali Aguilera received his bachelor’s degree in Mechanical Engineering with emphasis in design and manufacturing which has prepared him to be successful in any engineering environment.

 As Neftali continues to grow as a professional and as an Engineer he hopes to continue a journey of lifelong learning and obtain a Master’s Degree in Engineering.
-He also aims to become a mentor for future generations of underrepresented students perusing a career in STEM.
+He also aims to become a mentor for future generations of underrepresented students pursuing a career in STEM.

 Juan started working at Raytheon's, Space and Airborne Systems division in January 2015 as a Software Engineer.